 - Your appendix will be tied off with stitches and removed through an incision.

 - When the surgery is done, the laparoscope and tools will be removed.
 The carbon dioxide

 will be let out through the cuts.
 A small tube may be placed in the cut to drain out

 Procedure completion, both methods

-A sterile bandage or dressing will be applied.
+- A sterile bandage or dressing will be used to cover the wounds.

 In the hospital